 Joe Cain Day

 Today, his historic march is commemorated on the Sunday before Fat Tuesday.
-For the full Mobile Mardi Gras experience, one must attend Joe Cain Day and all of its uniquely Mobile events.
+For the full Mobile Mardi Gras experience, one must attend Joe Cain Day and its uniquely Mobile events.
 Meet his Merry Widows at Church Street Graveyard to watch his veiled widows argue over who was Cain’s favorite and afterward break into celebration and toss their signature black wares.
-Follow his widows to Joe Cain’s original home for a street party before marching in the “people’s parade” a procession with a crew of folks from all walks of life marching to commemorate Joe Cain's role in reviving Mardi Gras!
+Follow his widows to Joe Cain’s original home for a street party before marching in the “people’s parade,” a procession with a crew of folks from all walks of life marching to commemorate Joe Cain's role in reviving Mardi Gras!

 There are many Mardi Gras celebrations around the world,